Environmental LawDownload PDF version

 Most of the Danish environmental regulation is based on directives from the EU.
-The following will, in general terms, describe the major acts in the field of environmental law.
+The following will, in general terms, describe the main acts in the field of environmental law applicable in Denmark.

 It is important to note that the EIA approval must be granted before the realisation of the project can begin.